 “You can’t just decide someone is inside IR35, shunt them onto an agency payroll and expect someone further down the line to pick up the tab for your obligations like holiday pay.”

-Unsurprisingly, IPSE have again called on the Government to bin the proposal to extend the off payroll rules to the private sector: “If HMRC don’t understand their obligations under a system they’ve created, how can they expect businesses to get it right?”
+Unsurprisingly, IPSE has again called on the Government to bin the proposal to extend the off-payroll rules to the private sector: “If HMRC doesn’t understand their obligations under a system they’ve created, how can they expect businesses to get it right?”